Harry-Thompson/Obsidian/Documentation/Code Style.md

 Tab length = 4

-Also make sure you do not include any POSIX system calls within your code as this operating system is a non POSIX compatible operating system and as such system calls derived from the <unistd.h> header file will not work.

 Any code you send me that does not adhere to this coding style will be rejected, so make sure you get used to this style.